pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Obtain information about a timer: its remaining time before firing (in milliseconds), and the private data pointer associated with the timer.
-If the timer specified does not exist or belongs to a different module no information is returned and the function returns `REDISMODULE_ERR`, otherwise `REDISMODULE_OK` is returned.
+If the timer specified does not exist or belongs to a different module no information is returned and the function returns `PHARMAVILLAGEMODULE_ERR`, otherwise `PHARMAVILLAGEMODULE_OK` is returned.
 The arguments remaining or data can be NULL if the caller does not need certain information.

 <span id="section-modules-eventloop-api"></span>